harshkushwah007/harshkushwah007/README.md

 <h2 align="left">Hi 👋!
-My name is Harsh and I'm a Frontend Developer, from Indore, India</h2>
+My name is Harsh and I'm a Full-Stack Developer, from Indore, India</h2>

 ###